yangheihei2/R-file/README.md

-# HNPclassifier Manuscript Code Guide
+# H-NP package Code Guide

 This repository contains the R scripts used for the examples, three-class simulations, and five-class simulations in the HNPclassifier manuscript.
-The current version adds two five-class runner scripts that run logistic regression, random forest, and SVM in one workflow and print the Classical vs. H-NP summary table.

 ---